ONLYOFFICE/office-js-api/Word/ApiCheckBoxForm/Methods/SetTipText.md

 # SetTipText

-Sets the tip text to the current form.<br>Inherited From: [ApiFormBase#SetTipText](../../ApiFormBase/Methods/SetTipText.md)
+Sets the tip text to the current form.

 ## Syntax